-Even though most families in the Netherlands are functioning well, single-parent families and those with low income face "unfavourable circumstances" and put their children in greater risk of developing physical and psychosocial problems, according to The Netherlands Institute for Social Research.
+Even though most families in the Netherlands are functioning well, single-parent families and those with a low-income face "unfavourable circumstances" and put their children in a greater risk of developing physical and psychosocial problems, according to The Netherlands Institute for Social Research.

 Among others, the Family Report 2011, which describes family life in the Netherlands today, reveals that:

 › Since 2008, the number of children growing up in poverty has been constantly rising.

 › More than 6% of all children grow up in families where there are not enough money for basic needs (food, clothing, housing, personal care and transport).
 This percentage exceeds 9% if expenditure on recreation and social participation are included.